arminask/TWRP-samsung_a52sxq/README.md

 # TWRP samsung_a52sxq

- Custom recovery for Samsung A52s 5G
+Partially working TWRP custom recovery for Samsung Galaxy A52s 5G

+**What doesn't work:**

+Touchscreen doesn't work
+Some partitions don't mount